Phonon-mediated intrinsic topological superconductivity in Fermi arcs: Superconductivity

 We find that the Fermi arc on the bottom surface dominates the superconductivity when $\mu < 0$ at least down to $\mu = -0.1t$.
-Figure~\ref{fig:gap} shows real and imaginary parts of the gap in subfigures (a) and (b).
-The gap is $p_x + ip_y$-wave, also called chiral $p$-wave.
-We find that the chiral $p$-wave nature is insensitive to material parameters and interpret it as coming from SOC through the electronic eigenstates \cite{Suppl}.
+Figure~\ref{fig:gap} shows real and imaginary parts of the gap in panels (a) and (b).
+The gap is $p_x + ip_y$ wave, also called chiral $p$ wave.
+We find that the chiral $p$-wave nature is insensitive to material parameters and interpret it as coming from SOC through the electronic eigenstates; see Appendix \ref{app:SC}.
 Interestingly, since the Fermi arc on the bottom surface gives a nondegenerate FS, this is an intrinsic realization of the state proposed by Fu and Kane \cite{Fu2008Kane}.
 Since TRS is retained \cite{Scheurer2016NCSTSC}, the state falls in symmetry class BDI \cite{Fukui2010FuKaneTopoStability} which has no topologically nontrivial state in 2D \cite{Schnyder2008tenfold}.
 However, as pointed out in Ref.~\cite{Fu2008Kane}, all that is needed is a very small out-of-plane magnetic field to break the TRS and send the system into class D, realizing a 2D topological superconductor.
-This would yield Majorana bound states in the core of vortices \cite{Read2000MBS}, and a chiral edge state in the case of an odd number of vortices \cite{Bernevig2013}.
+This would yield Majorana bound states in the core of vortices \cite{Read2000MBS},\footnote{By core of vortex we mean the real space location where the gap amplitude goes to zero due to the presence of the vortex.} and a chiral edge state in the case of an odd number of vortices \cite{Bernevig2013}.

 The BCS prediction of $T_c$ has an exponential dependence on the material parameters and is usually an overestimate \cite{Allen1975Aug}.
-We have aimed for somewhat realistic parameter values, and so a prediction of $T_c \approx 19.7$~K is promising.
+We have aimed for somewhat realistic parameter values, and so a prediction of $T_c \approx 19.7$~K suggests phonon-mediated surface superconductivity with a measurable $T_c$ is possible in Weyl semimetals.
 The exact behavior of the anisotropic absolute value of the gap is also sensitive to the choice of material parameters.
 Here, we discuss a peculiarity of phonon-mediated pairing that is not captured by a local Hubbard attraction.
 As seen in Fig.~\ref{fig:gap}(d), the absolute value of the gap is suppressed in the center of the Fermi arc, where the states are most surface localized.
 Note that a local Hubbard attraction predicts a maximum gap in the center of the arc \cite{Trama2024TRSWeylSM_SC}.